-Chefs are big fans of sear-roasting; it ensures that the meat achieves a golden crust and a juicy, moist interior.
-We love the way the sage leaves add a bit of crunch.
+We're big fans of sear-roasting; it ensures that the meat achieves a golden crust and a juicy, moist interior.
+We love how the sage leaves add a bit of crunch.

 Heat oven to 425 degrees.
 Tuck 6 sage leaves under kitchen twine and season pork with salt and pepper.